 It is difficult to not have a good first view when one has been rocked to sleep on a gentle harbour swell and awakes to the comforting kling and klang of the rigging and the seagulls call.

-The original settlement of what is now Hammamet was called Pupput in the 1st century, coming under Roman domination in the 2nd century, and later under Spanish and Turkish rule.
+The original settlement of what is now Hammamet was called Pupput in the 1st century.
+It was under Roman domination in the 2nd century, then later under Spanish and then Turkish rule.

 It was therefore with some wonder that I saw a Spanish galleon sail past in the marina.

 I was not hallucinating.
 It was not one of the lost fleet, but instead a regular tourism voyage.

 The Yasmine Marina has low fees that attract many 'yachties' to winter their yachts here, and it is worth just walking around and savouring the quality of the vessels in dock.

 The variety of yachts ranges from ocean-going catamarans through to beautiful classic wooden schooners.

 The Yasmine Marina is a luxury development where you can moor your boat close to your condominium.